yalmip/yalmip.github.io/_posts/solvers/2016-09-17-bisection.md

 ### Comments

-The solver relies on external solvers for solving the bounding prolems during the bisection phase.
+The solver relies on external solvers for solving the bounding problems during the bisection phase.

 Note that the solver assumes you know what you are doing and actually have a problem which is quasi-convex in some variables \\(x\\) and a scalar \\(t\\), and that your objective is \\(t\\) or \\-t\\)